MichelBoucey/IPv6DB/IPv6DB_APIv1.md

 - Default Web service port: 4446

-- POST, PUT and DELETE returns just a HTTP status 204 "No Content" in case of success.
+- In case of success, POST, PUT and DELETE returns a HTTP status 204 "No Content".

+- The field "ttl" is optional (default to null).

 ### /ipv6db/v1/list/\{*listName*\}/addresses/{*IPv6Address*}